 This happened to me that is why I know about it.
 The reason this happens is that there is a processing/activation timeline for your receipt.
 So, you need to wait until your receipt gets activated.

 Step 2: Fill up Non-immigrant US Visa Application online (DS-160 form)

 If you will be applying for US non-immigrant or tourist visa you need to fill out this form.
-If you are applying as a group or family, each member must fill out separate DS-160 form.
+If you are applying as a group or family, each member must fill out a separate DS-160 form.

 Before filling out the actual form online.
 You need to prepare the following documents where you will get your personal information:

 - Travel itinerary as there will be questions about your planned arrival and departure date to United States of America